miyagis-forests/farmacy-food-kata/architecture/ddd-context-map.md

 it clear where every context begins and ends.
 Business strategy, team dynamics and other technical aspects are relevant in the design of these boundaries.

 Subdomains exist in the problem space and BCs in the solution space.
-The ideal model seeks to match these two views, designing BCs that map into exactly one subdomain.
-Therefore, in our map, the subdomains under control of our application are each defined exactly as one BC.
+Ideally, the scope of one BC matches the domain model of one subdomain.
+Therefore, in our context map, the subdomains *that will be implemented by Farmacy Food* are each defined exactly as one BC.

 Our model defines ***Inventory*** and ***Order*** as core bounded contexts.
-The decision of which BCs are core demands strategic vision.
-This must take place under the guidance of _domain experts_.
-Our proposal chose these two BCs as we envision Farmacy Food's main business challenge is of a logistics nature.
+The decision of which BCs are core requires strategic vision, and should be made under the guidance of _domain experts_.
+Our proposal shows these two BCs as core because we believe Farmacy Food's main business challenge is of a logistics nature.

 ## Element Catalog